ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2024-02-21-talk-unc-charlotte.md

 [Politifact](https://www.politifact.com/), a fact-checking website, relies on volunteer journalists to scour the internet and manually label each source.

 There are several efforts to automate the fact-checking process.
-A common approach is to treat it as an NLP pipeline composed of different tasks ([Guo et al., 2022](https://aclanthology.org/2022.tacl-1.11/)).
+A common approach is to treat it as an NLP pipeline composed of different tasks {% cite guo2022 --file notebook/talk-unc-charlotte.bib %}.
 Today, we will only focus on **claim detection**, the first step in an automated fact-checking pipeline.

 <div style="text-align: center;">